galadriel-ai/docs/README.md

 Similarly, if you're adding a new address or other value into the docs that is going to change relatively often, please also add it as a snippet.

-# Mintlify Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components

 ### Development

 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command